Healthcare Guide 1177

 With the help of an ultrasound examination one can detect abdominal aortic aneurysms.
 Men in Blekinge who are 65 years old are called in for an examination.

 Chlamydia and gonorrhea test

-If you are registered in Blekinge and are over the age 15 you can order a free Chlamydia and gonorrhea test online.
-There is no charge for getting tested and being treated for Chlamydia and gonorrhea, regardless of whether you take the test at a clinic or online.
+If you are registered in Blekinge and are over the age of 15 you can order a free chlamydia and gonorrhea test online.
+There is no charge for getting tested and being treated for chlamydia and gonorrhea, regardless of whether you take the test at a clinic or online.

 Private care providers

-We have contracts with private healthcare centres and specialists.
+Region Blekinge have agreements with private healthcare centres and specialists.
 In primary care all healthcare centres have the same mission, regardless of whether they are public or private.
 Patient fees, rules regarding patient transport services and other patient rights are always the same when you seek medical care at our clinics.
 However, if you are seeking medical care from a private care provider that does not have a contract with Region Blekinge or in another region, other rules and fees may apply.

 How dental care works

 This is an overview of some of the different parts of dental care.

 At 1177.se you can find advice about dental care.
 You can find articles, films and reports on the topic.

 Contact your dental clinic or dial 1177 for advice.